10 Acting Techniques Every Actor Should Explore

 Acting is a very broad church.
 There are a myriad of different approaches to performing and different people will recommend different things.
 Although the journey and the specifics of each school of thought may vary, the desired result is always the same: great acting.

-This can make finding an acting method that works for you very difficult, because at the professional level, the end result looks exactly the same.
-Whether someone is using Meisner’s philosophy, Practical Aesthetics, or Strasberg’s Method can only be noticed during their preparation and rehearsals.
-Whilst different schools of thought will prioritise different things during the process, the final performance will always lead to a fully embodied character that is existing truthfully in the world of the story.
-It is precisely because of this that sifting through the plethora of can be so difficult.
+This can make finding an acting method that works for you very difficult, because at the professional level the end result looks exactly the same.
+Whether someone is using Meisner’s philosophy, Practical Aesthetics or Strasberg’s Method, they can really only be noticed during role preparation and rehearsals.
+While different schools of thought will prioritise different things during the process, the final performance will always lead to a fully embodied character that is existing truthfully in the world of the story.
+It is precisely because of this that sifting through the plethora techniques and methodologies of can be so difficult.

-For all the talk of specific schools of thought, I don’t know a single actor that is a purist.
-By that I mean an actor that follows only one technique or method in its entirety, utilising nothing else.
-Whilst actors will have a preference and will usually have a dominant method they fall back on, each work you perform, or character you portray will have its own challenges.
+For all the talk of specific schools of thought, I don’t know a single actor that is a purist—and by that I mean an actor that follows only one technique or method in its entirety, utilising nothing else.
+Most actors will have a preference, and dominant method they fall back on, but each work you perform, or character you portray, will have its own challenges.
 These challenges may require different approaches, and not any one acting philosophy covers all angles.

 - Imagination – the big ‘IF’

 - Mastering Breath

 I should admit this is partly because it feels reductive attempting to give a short form summary of the works by the great theorists like Stanislavski, Strasberg, Meisner, or Chekov (Michael or Anton).
 But irrespective of where you study or who you read, mastering these commonly echoed techniques will set you up to be a great actor.
 This article will illuminate what these techniques are, why they are important and where to go if you want to know more.